jozzdart/prf/README.md

 In addition to typed variables, `prf` includes **ready-to-use persistent utilities** for common real-world use cases — built on top of the same caching and async-safe architecture.

 These utilities handle state automatically across sessions and isolates, with no manual logic or timers.
 They’re fully integrated into `prf`, use built-in types under the hood, and require no extra setup.
 Just define and use.

 ### Included utilities:

 - 🔁 [**PrfCooldown**](#-prfcooldown--persistent-cooldown-utility) — for managing cooldown periods (e.g. daily rewards, retry delays)
 - 📊 [**PrfRateLimiter**](#-prfratelimiter--persistent-token-bucket-rate-limiter) — token-bucket limiter for rate control (e.g. 1000 actions per 15 minutes)
+- 📅 [**PrfPeriodicCounter**](#-prfperiodiccounter--aligned-time-based-counter) — auto-resetting counter for aligned time periods (e.g. daily tasks, hourly pings, weekly goals)

 ---